-Doors to one of the most recently restored Arts Centre te Matatiki Toi Ora heritage buildings are being opened to the public next month.
+Doors to one of the most recently restored Arts Centre te Matatiki Toi Ora heritage buildings are being opened to the public in May.

 The School of Art (1877) category one heritage building was badly damaged – as were most of the Arts Centre’s heritage Gothic Revival buildings – in the February 2011 earthquake, but has been meticulously restored and strengthened by a dedicated and talented team.